Teaching & Learning Workshops

 Keynote Speaker: Dr. Sushilla Knottenbelt, Senior Lecturer III, Department of Chemistry and Chemical Biology; Director, Combined BA/MD Degree Program; UNM Science Lead, the Student Experience Project.

-Join fellow UNM instructors for a 2-day institute based on the principles of “Backward Design” to identify the knowledge and skills you want students to gain.
+Join fellow UNM instructors for a 2-day institute (Jan.
+14 and 15, 9AM - 3:00PM) based on the principles of “Backward Design” to identify the knowledge and skills you want students to gain.
 Get a head-start on constructing course inclusive syllabi and assignments, learn research-based approaches on how to best facilitate student learning and experience a supportive, collegial environment focused on professional development.

 Free to all UNM instructors (includes PTIs, staff who instruct, graduate student teachers and branch campus faculty)